12 factors to consider when evaluating build vs buy options for credit risk software.

 This is the from scratch, internal approach.
 If this were a Lego project it would include creating the plans for your blocks, developing the blocks internally, and building them into your finished solution.
 This is often the first option explored by tech savvy companies, especially if they have a wealth of tech talent available to take on the project.

 – Build, but not from Scratch

-This is the Lego kit solution.
+This is the Lego kit solution for credit risk software.
 You buy the kit—so you don’t need to handle building the blocks/ components—and combine them into the solution that best fits your needs.
 The flexibility in finished design will vary by vendor solution.
 For example, some solutions may give you the option to build anything from a paddle board to a cruise liner.
 Others may only let you build a sailboat.

 Another common choice is the buy approach, in this situation you’re buying your pirate boat fully built, you might be able to change a few of the decorations, but the design stays pretty standard.
 Ongoing maintenance and upgrade options will vary by vendor.
 If you spring a leak you may need to depend on the vendor to fix the hole.

 Someone else owns the Lego and has already built the ship, you use it.
 This may sound like the perfect solution, but you could be very limited on the design.
 In other words, you’ll need to adjust your needs to fit their ship design.

 12 Factors to Consider When Evaluating Your Build Vs. Buy Options